portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 Observations,...
   - [catalog](catalog/catalog-Bathymetry.md)

-### Port Procedures (Work in progress)
+### Port Procedures

   ![Process](https://github.com/portdebarcelona/OpenInfoAPI-Ports/blob/develop/docs/images/process.png?raw=true)

 Certain operations require some procedure instructions and these procedures should be published and accessible to several applications.

-The main objective of this category is to make transparent those procedures and to show how to proceed when someone need them.
+The main objective of this domain is to make transparent those procedures and to show how to proceed when someone need them.

 Here are examples of some procedures and possible APIs that can help operators with those procedures: